 ESS 3 – Resource and Efficiency, Pollution Prevention and Management.
-Medical and chemical wastes (including wastewater, reagents, infected materials, etc.) from hospitals and health facilities labs, quarantine zones, and screening posts to be supported using drugs, supplies and consumables and medical equipment can have a significant impact on the environment and human health.
-Wastes generated from medical facilities and labs could include liquid chemical reagents contaminated waste and other hazardous materials, and other waste from labs and quarantine and isolation centers including sharps, used in diagnosis and treatment.
+Medical and chemical wastes (including wastewater, reagents, infected materials, etc.) from hospitals and health facilities labs, quarantine zones, COVID-19 vaccination points of dispensing and screening posts to be supported using drugs, supplies and consumables and medical equipment can have a significant impact on the environment and human health.
+Wastes generated from medical facilities, COVID-19 vaccination points of dispensing and labs could include liquid chemical reagents contaminated waste and other hazardous materials, and other waste from labs and quarantine and isolation centers including sharps, used in diagnosis and treatment.
 Each beneficiary medical facility/laboratory, following the requirements of the ESMF, WHO COVID-19 guidance documents, and other best international practices, will prepare and follow an ICWMP to prevent or minimize adverse impacts of waste generation.
 The ICWMP mandates that any waste associated with COVID-19 testing or treatment will be incinerated on site whenever possible.
 It also contains strict protocols for disinfecting and packing such waste for transportation to the nearest medical waste incinerator if on-site destruction is not possible.